aenarete/ControlPlots.jl/README.md

 rcParams = plt.PyDict(plt.matplotlib."rcParams")
 rcParams["text.usetex"] = true
 ```
-Just add this at the beginning or your script.
+Just add this at the beginning of your script.
 You can change fonts, font sizes, colors etc.

 #### More beautiful GUI
 If you add the following line to your `.bashrc` file or to the script you use to start Julia: